 Initially, when the first lockdown was lifted, foreigners were allowed to come to Nepal.
 For this, they had to get their visas from the Nepal Embassy based in their own country or a neighboring country.
 But within no time, the virus spread was rampant and Nepal government once again banned international flights as well as all foreign travelers.

 The US Centers for Disease Control and Prevention (CDC) on 27 April 2021 made certain changes in the guidelines keeping in mind the travel safety measures and hygiene protocols.
 These safety protocols have more or less remained the same since then except for the mandatory quarantine being lifted.
-And CDC’s Health Safety Protocols have been quite advantageous, especially for those travelers who have received both doses of COVID-19 vaccine or a single dose of Johnson & Johnson COVID-19 vaccine.
+And CDC’s Health Safety Protocols have been quite advantageous, especially for those travelers who have received both doses of COVID-19 vaccine or a single dose of Johnson & Johnson COVID-19 vaccine, and now the booster dose as well!

 Quarantine Not Mandatory To Enter Nepal

-It’s now time for avid travelers who had been stuck inside their homes for a pretty long time to get back to exploration.
-The reason: Nepal is now issuing on-arrival visas to foreign travelers.
-And the best part is that, as long as you are fully vaccinated and have a negative PCR, done 72 hours prior to boarding your plane, you need not isolate yourself and stay in quarantine.
+It’s now the best time for avid travelers who had been stuck inside their homes for a pretty long time to get back to exploration.
+The reason: Nepal has already started issuing on-arrival visas to foreign travelers since a long time now.
+And the best part is that, you will be allowed to enter Nepal even if you are unvaccinated or partially vaccinated.
+But, in this case, you will need a negative PCR test report taken 72 hours prior to boarding (not required for children below 5 years of age).

-With new rules in place, the hopes for tourism resurgence have bounced back.
+However, if you are fully vaccinated or even loaded with the booster dose, all you will require is a Vaccination Certificate in English and a filled CCMC form.
+With much relaxed rules in place, the hopes for tourism resurgence have bounced back in a surprisingly fast pace.
 The government of Nepal, with various applicable health protocols, has slammed away the quarantine requirements in an attempt to bring back the virus-smacked tourism industry from a short period of hibernation to life.

 COVID-19 and the pandemic effect